Game on for Women

 Some examples of sports facilities and clubs that provide suitable facilities for people of all ages, genders, abilities and cultural backgrounds include:

-- Beenleigh Aquatic Centre – indoor learn to swim pool
+- Beenleigh Aquatic Centre – indoor learn to swim pool with female friendly amenities.

-- Jimboomba Park – Jimboomba Netball Association and Jimboomba Pony Club
+- Jimboomba Park – Jimboomba Netball Association and Jimboomba Pony Club has female friendly amenities.

 In partnership with the Queensland Government’s Female Facilities Program and Logan City Council, these clubs are improving their facilities to better cater for their growing number of women: